History of Christianity in the United States: Abolitionism

 The first American movement to abolish slavery came in the spring of 1688 when German and Dutch Quakers of Mennonite descent in Germantown, Pennsylvania, (now part of Philadelphia) wrote a two-page condemnation of the practice and sent it to the governing bodies of their Quaker church, the Society of Friends.
-Though the Quaker establishment took no immediate action, the 1688 Germantown Quaker Petition Against Slavery was an unusually early, clear and forceful argument against slavery and initiated the process of banning slavery in the Society of Friends (1776) and Pennsylvania(1780).
+Though the Quaker establishment took no immediate action, the 1688 Germantown Quaker Petition Against Slavery was an unusually early, clear, and forceful argument against slavery and initiated the process of banning slavery in the Society of Friends (1776) and Pennsylvania (1780).

 The Society for the Relief of Free Negroes Unlawfully Held in Bondage was the first American abolition society, formed 14 April 1775 in Philadelphia, primarily by Quakers who had strong religious objections to slavery.

 After the American Revolutionary War, Quaker and Moravian advocates helped persuade numerous slaveholders in the Upper South to free their slaves.
 Theodore Weld, an evangelical minister, and Robert Purvis, a free African American, joined Garrison in 1833 to form the Anti-Slavery Society (Faragher 381).
-The following year Weld encouraged a group of students at Lane Theological Seminary to form an anti-slavery society.
+The following year, Weld encouraged a group of students at Lane Theological Seminary to form an anti-slavery society.
 After the president, Lyman Beecher, attempted to suppress it, the students moved to Oberlin College.
 Due to the students' anti-slavery position, Oberlin soon became one of the most liberal colleges and accepted African American students.
 Along with Garrison, Northcutt and Collins were proponents of immediate abolition.
-These two ardent abolitionists felt very strongly that it could not wait and that action needed to be taken right away.
+These two ardent abolitionists felt strongly that it could not wait and that immediate action was necessary.

 After 1840 "abolition" usually referred to positions like Garrison's; it was largely an ideological movement led by about 3000 people, including free blacks and people of color, many of whom, such as Frederick Douglass, and Robert Purvis and James Forten in Philadelphia, played prominent leadership roles.
-Abolitionism had a strong religious base including Quakers and people converted by the revivalist fervor of the Second Great Awakening, led by Charles Finney in the North in the 1830s.
+Abolitionism had a strong religious base, including Quakers and people converted by the revivalist fervor of the Second Great Awakening, led by Charles Finney in the North in the 1830s.
 Belief in abolition contributed to the breaking away of some small denominations, such as the Free Methodist Church.

 Evangelical abolitionists founded some colleges, most notably Bates College in Maine and Oberlin College in Ohio.
 The well-established colleges, such as Harvard, Yale and Princeton, generally opposed abolition, although the movement did attract such figures as Yale president Noah Porter and Harvard president Thomas Hill.